raspiblitz/raspiblitz/README.md

 The RaspiBlitz is build from the following minimal parts:

 * RaspBerryPi 3B/4B
-* 500GB USB Hard Drive
+* 500GB USB HDD or SSD
 * LCD-Display HAT
 * 16GB Micro SD-Card
 * Powersupply >=3A (stable output is important)

-**All parts together are at around 150 USD - based on shops and location.**
+**All parts together are at around 150-200 USD - based on shops and location.**

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)